taustation-fan/players-guide/README.md

 is in your own inventory, and you can steal it by aborting the mission.
 The only repercussion is that after aborting an anonymous mission, you won't be offered a new one for a while.
-For valuable items such as rations, bond packages or VIP packs, this is usually worth it.
+For valuable items such as rare weapons, rations, bond packages or VIP packs, this is usually worth it.

 Despite the disclaimer of potential danger, Discreet Work has never brought me into the Sick Bay or the Brig.